MinecraftPublisher/alan/README.md

 ---

+## Experimental Alcc (C rewrite) build:
+>This version is in-development and is not fully fledged, as in it only produces an intermediate representation and not an output x86 binary.
+1. Install clang and make
+2. Clone the repo and cd into it
+3. Run `make`.
+The parser executable will be in the `out/` folder and it will also automatically run it with a fizzbuzz test file.

 ## Build:
 >Currently only the typescript version that emits C code and compiles it using `clang` is available.
 The C version will emit machine code directly with no dependency requirements and it is a work in progress.
 1. Install bun